pkdc/forum/README.md

 I was responsible for all of the database operations, the login system, the post and comments processing and displaying.
 At the end, our group has decided to submit my team's code.

+There are 5 optionals for this project: advanced-features authentication image-upload moderation security

+And I am responsible for the security optional.
+(See forum-security repo)

 forum
 Objectives
 This project consists in creating a web forum that allows :